Coca flourishes in Mexico in the shadow of synthetic drugs

 In the Mexican case “it has to do with the production of fentanyl that comes from China.
 This was already seen coming from the last decade, there was a drop in prices (of opium gum) and it is no coincidence that coca cultivation has begun,” explains Libertad Argüello, a specialist from the Colegio de México.

+(You can read: This was the tentacles of the ‘Chapo’ infiltrator in the Government of Mexico)

-According to the Insight Crime organization, the powerful cartels and other Mexican gangs are the main suppliers of fentanyl for the US market, a highly lucrative contraband that is less risky due to the ease of transporting it across the border due to its lower volume.
+According to the organization Insight Crime, powerful cartels and other Mexican gangs are the main suppliers of fentanyl for the US market, a very lucrative and less risky contraband due to the ease of transporting it across the border due to its smaller volume.

 In February 2021, Mexican President Andrés Manuel López Obrador acknowledged for the first time that criminal groups were experimenting with coca crops and that his government had launched an investigation.